serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 3. Authentication and authorization at scale
 4. Function as a unit of application logic

-**Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc) with GraphQL.

 ## What makes Serverless and GraphQL such a great fit?

 When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
-Once you do decide to do that, you want this one HTTP endpoint to:
+Once you do decide to do that, you want this one HTTP endpoint to be: reliable, fast, auto-scaling, and have a small attack vector regarding security.

-1. be auto-scaling
-2. be reliable
-3. be fast
-4. have a small attack vector regarding security

-All these properties are fulfilled by a single AWS Lambda function in combination with API Gateway.
+*All* these properties are fulfilled by a single AWS Lambda function in combination with API Gateway.
 It’s just a great fit!

+**Note:** Check out [Jared Short's Serverless + GraphQL post](https://www.trek10.com/blog/a-look-at-serverless-graphql/) to get an even better understanding of this relationship 😎

 In sum, powering your GraphQL endpoint with a serverless backend solves scaling and availability concerns outright, and it gives you a big leg up on security.
-It’s not even much code nor configuration.
-It takes only a few minutes to get to a production ready setup.
+It’s not even that much code or configuration.

+It takes only a few minutes to get to a production-ready setup, which we're about to dive into, right now.
-I'd recommend you read [Jared's](https://twitter.com/ShortJared) [post](https://www.trek10.com/blog/a-look-at-serverless-graphql/) to get a better understanding of this relationship ;)

 ## Serverless-GraphQL repository

-It’s pretty straightforward to get your HTTP endpoint up and running.
+With the shiny new [Serverless and GraphQL Repository](https://github.com/serverless/serverless-graphql), it’s incredibly straightforward to get your HTTP endpoint up and running.

-I am happy to announce our Open Source Initiatives with [nikgraf](https://twitter.com/nikgraf) in [Serverless and GraphQL Repository](https://github.com/serverless/serverless-graphql).
-There, I walk through all the steps in detail.
-Go check it out!

 ![alt text](https://user-images.githubusercontent.com/1587005/36035218-1c06763c-0d6b-11e8-996b-996243b0975f.png "Serverless and GraphQL Architecture")

-Repository comes in two flavor —

-1. API Gateway and Lambda Backend

- - API Gateway handles HTTP requests and responses and invokes the Lambda function in response to HTTP requests.
- - You manage GraphQL server in AWS Lambda using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda)
- - Lambda function retrieves data from DynamoDB, [REST backend](https://developer.twitter.com/en/docs), or RDS and returns it to the client via API Gateway.

-**Note:** We are currently working on adding more backend integrations including GraphCool Prisma, Druid, MongoDB, AWS Neptune, etc.
+The repository comes in two flavors: API Gateway and Lambda backend, or AppSync backend.
+(And we're currently working on adding more backend integrations, including GraphCool Prisma, Druid, MongoDB, and AWS Neptune.)

-2. AppSync Backend

- - AppSync GraphQL Proxy server handles HTTP requests and responses fully managed by AWS.
- - It uses [VTL](http://velocity.apache.org/engine/1.7/vtl-reference.html) under the hood to transform GraphQL request and response.
- - Built-in integrations with DynamoDB, Elastic Search, and AWS Lambda.

-Overall, there isn’t much code nor configuration required.
-You can get this to a production-ready setup in a few minutes.

-**Note:** In this blog, I am going to explore creating GraphQL endpoints using API Gateway and Lambda Backend.
-I will dedicate my next blog to build the same endpoints using AWS Appsync.

 ## Let's create a Serverless GraphQL Endpoint

-The [serverless-graphql](https://github.com/serverless/serverless-graphql) repo has the full walkthrough; give it a try and let me know what you think.

-*Step 1: Configure Serverless Template*
+### Step 1: Configure Serverless template

-At this point, I am going to introduce you to [Serverless Framework](https://serverless.com/) to quickly build and deploy your API resources.
+We'll be using the [Serverless Framework](https://serverless.com/) to quickly build and deploy your API resources.
 You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L34)).

 ```yml
 functions: